-The Green Together DAP is led by Pacoima Beautiful in consultation with expert economic development consultants, researchers at the UCLA Center for Neighborhood Knowledge, and faculty at the UCLA Department of Urban Planning.
+The Green Together DAP is led by Pacoima Beautiful in consultation with economic development experts, researchers at the UCLA Center for Neighborhood Knowledge, and faculty at the UCLA Department of Urban Planning.
 The DAP also incorporates extensive community engagement, a train-the-trainer approach to resource delivery, and a stakeholder engagement process through a DAC Advisory Committee.
 Pacoima Beautiful uses the train-the-trainer model to build community capacity to advocate for planning and policy change.

-Residential Anti-Displacement
+Residential Anti-displacement

-The following studies were completed to help support Displacement Avoidance Plan goals:
+The following studies were completed to support DAP goals:

-- 1. To promote the production and protection of affordable housing options, Green Together will conduct a Community Land Trust (CLT) feasibility study to gauge community interest in this form of land tenure; - 2.
-To promote the production and protection of affordable housing options, the DAP includes data gathering activities on the prevalence of accessory dwelling units (ADUs) in the project site to inform the development of a legalization action plan; - 3.
-To help protect the tenure of existing residents, the Green Together will monitor gentrification in the project site, as well as conduct surveys and focus groups to understand tenant/landlord relationship.
-These activities will inform the design an implementation of culturally relevant tenant protection support services such as legal "charlas" (talks) and tenant rights workshops.
+- 1. To promote the production and protection of affordable housing options, Green Together conducted a community land trust feasibility study to gauge community interest. - 2.
+To promote the production and protection of affordable housing options, the DAP included data gathering activities on the prevalence of accessory dwelling units in the project area to inform a legalization action plan. - 3.
+To help protect the tenure of existing residents, Green Together will monitored gentrification in the project area, as well as conduct surveys and focus groups to understand tenant/landlord relationships.
+These activities informed the design an implementation of culturally relevant tenant protection support services such as legal "charlas" (talks) and tenant rights workshops.

-Business Anti-Displacement
+Business Anti-displacement

-To protect small businesses from displacement, Green Together will implement the following three policies:
+To protect small businesses from displacement, Green Together will implement the following three grant agreements:

-- 1. Conduct research to create an inventory of small business development programs available to local businesses as well as door-to-door surveys to understand the needs and challenges facing businesses in the project area; - 2.
-Increase the visibility of small business assistance programs by hosting annual business workshops on financial assistance, state environmental compliance, commercial tenant protection rights, and Metro's business interruption; - 3.
-Support alternative business models through creative capital to further strengthen local artists and the visual voice of the community.
-The DAP will do the following: a) Identify creative capital, professional development, and technical assistance opportunities for the local artist community; b) develop a weekend technical assistance workshop; c) host technical assistance workshop focused on the business needs of the artist community; d) Provide referral support and follow-up to artist that participate in workshop.
+- 1. Conduct research to create an inventory of small business development programs as well as door-to-door surveys to understand the needs and challenges facing businesses in the project area - 2.
+Increase the visibility of small business assistance programs by hosting annual workshops on financial assistance, state environmental compliance, commercial tenant rights, and low business interruption during construction - 3.
+Support alternative business models through creative capital to elevate local artists.
+The DAP will do the following: a) Identify creative capital, professional development, and technical assistance opportunities for the local artist community; b) develop a weekend technical assistance workshop; c) host technical assistance workshop focused on the business needs of the artist community; d) provide referral support and follow-up to artist that participate in workshop.